tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ## 6 - Slurm Job Configuration

 This section covers setting up SLURM jobs for the HPC cluster.
-SLURM manages resource allocation, which we will specify in a batch job script.
+SLURM manages resource allocation for your task, which we will specify in a batch job script.
 Our goal is to run the DVC experiment pipeline inside a Singularity Container on the nodes that have been pulled and converted from your DockerHub image.
 The batch job script template [slurm_job.sh](../slurm_job.sh) handles these processes and requires minimal configuration.

-For single GPU nodes, modify these SBATCH directives in [slurm_job.sh](../slurm_job.sh):
+For single GPU nodes, modify the SBATCH directives for your project name, memory usage and time limit shown in the example below in [slurm_job.sh](../slurm_job.sh):

-In the example replace the project name, select memory usage, and set a time limit:

 ```bash
 #SBATCH -J your_project_name